List of smoking bans in Australia: New South Wales

 On 6 September 2001, New South Wales banned smoking in enclosed public areas, except for bars and licensed premises.
 The Government introduced a total "enclosed space" ban in New South Wales on 1 July 2007.
 A public place is considered substantially enclosed only if the total area of ceiling and wall surfaces are more than 75% of its total notional ceiling and wall area.
 Windows and doors may be counted as open space only if they are locked open to the outside for the duration of trading hours.
 10% of the total ceiling and wall area must remain open to the elements at all times.

 Since 1 July 2009, smoking in a car with someone under the age of 16 has also been against the law.
 The Public Health (Tobacco) Act 2008 creates an offence of smoking in a car with a child under 16 years of age in the vehicle.
 A $250 on-the-spot fine applies to the driver and any passenger who breaks the law.
 However licence premises may set aside an outdoor smoking area for drinking only and must be 4 metres away from restaurant tables and no more than 75% enclosed.

 Since 7 January 2013, smoking has been banned at public (outdoor) playgrounds within 10 metres of children's play equipment, in open areas of public swimming pools, at major sports grounds, within 4 m of any building open to the public and at public transport stops (including outdoor parts of railway stations, bus stops, light rail stops and taxi ranks).
 Bans on smoking within 4 metres of a pedestrian access point to a public building, including seated areas, restaurants and cafés has been in effect since 6 July 2015.

 Smoking has been banned at correctional facilities within the state since 10 August 2015.

+As of 3 November 2025, New South Wales empowered NSW Health to issue short-term closure orders of up to 90 days for retailers selling illicit tobacco or illegal vaping products, with the Local Court able to impose addition closures of up to 12 months.
+On 4 November 2025, the first two shops were shut down.
+New offences will carry penalties amounting up to as much as A$1.5 million and seven years’ imprisonment.